 Cynthia has extensive experience in the for-profit and non-profit worlds as a consultant, executive and board leader.
 Current non-profit board service includes SCO Family of Services (chair), New York Public Radio (vice chair) and Montefiore Medical Center.
 She was a consultant with McKinsey and launched TV channels UK Gold and UK Living in London as CFO and Commercial Director.
 Cynthia has led education reform work including restructuring, human capital and teaching/learning projects for the New York City Department of Education, transition management for Newark Public Schools, student success initiatives for Hunter College, and education technology strategy for Classroom Inc. Cynthia graduated from Princeton University with a BA from the Woodrow Wilson School of Public and International Affairs, and received an MBA from Harvard Business School.

 Ann Mathieson has a background in marketing, education and philanthropy.
-She is a trustee and former Board Chair of the Marin Community Foundation, which oversees the billion dollar Buck Trust and over 300 donor advised funds.
-She is also a trustee at Marin Academy, an independent high school and on the Bay Area Board for Peer Health Exchange, a nonprofit supporting health education for underserved high schools.
-Previously, she was a co-founder and President of the Bay Area “I Have a Dream” Foundation, a college access program for at-risk students.
+She is the founding director of the Marin Promise Partnership, a cradle to career collective impact initiative focused on closing the achievement gap in Marin County.
+She serves on the Bay Area Board of Peer Health Exchange, a nonprofit organization supporting health education for underserved high schools.
+She recently retired as a trustee and Board Chair of the Marin Community Foundation, which oversees the billion dollar Buck Trust and over 300 donor advised funds.
+She has been a two term trustee at Marin Academy, an independent high school and was a co-founder and President of the Bay Area “I Have a Dream” Foundation, a college access program for underserved students.
 She was elected to the Kentfield School Board for two terms and served as its President.
 Ann worked for 15 years as a marketing executive, first at Hallmark Cards and then with Collagen Corporation, a bio-medical start-up.
 Ann graduated with a BS from Indiana University and an MBA from Stanford University.
 She and her husband, Andy, have four children and live in Marin County, CA.

-Anupam Mishra is a Managing Director at Hellman & Friedman, a global private equity firm currently investing an $8.9 billion fund.
-He leads the firm’s investing efforts in the areas of software and education technology, and currently serves as a Director on the Boards of Kronos Inc. (leader in workforce management software) and Ellucian (the preeminent provider of software and services in the higher education market).
-Anupam was formerly a Director of GeoVera Insurance Group Holdings, Ltd and Intergraph Corporation.
-He was also active in the Firm’s investment in PARIS RE Holdings Limited.
-Prior to Hellman & Friedman, Anupam was employed by Bain Capital in San Francisco, Nextset Software in Palo Alto, CA, and The Boston Consulting Group in Los Angeles.
+Anupam Mishra is a Partner at Hellman & Friedman, a global private equity firm currently investing an $8.9 billion fund.
+He leads the firm’s investing efforts in the areas of software and education technology, and currently serves as a Director on the Boards of Ellucian (the preeminent provider of software and services in the higher education market), Kronos Inc. (leader in workforce management software), and Applied Systems (leader in insurance software solutions).
+Prior to Hellman & Friedman, Anupam worked at Bain Capital in San Francisco, Nextset Software in Palo Alto, CA, and The Boston Consulting Group in Los Angeles.
 He graduated magna cum laude in Economics from Harvard College, and later received his MBA from Harvard Business School.
+Today Anupam, his wife Kavita and their two boys live in Hillsborough, California.

 Brian Olson graduated from the University of Notre Dame in 1988 with a BS in Mathematics and Computing.
 From 1988 until 1995 he worked as an investment banker at Morgan Stanley & Co.
 From 1995 until 1998, Mr. Olson was an investment analyst at Tiger Management.
 In 1999, he co-founded Viking Global Investors, a hedge fund which currently manages over $10 billion of capital from individual and institutional investors from around the world.
 Mr. Olson was with Viking until the fall of 2005.
 Since then he has devoted his time to various philanthropic and personal endeavors.
 Mr. Olson is the chairman of Civic Builders, a not-for-profit company which constructs schools in New York City and makes those schools available for use by charter schools at affordable rents.
 He is chairman of the board of Connecticut Coalition for Achievement Now (ConnCAN), an advocacy group who mission is to ensure that every child in Connecticut, regardless of race, ethnicity, or family circumstance, receives a world-class K-12 education.
 Mr. Olson and his wife, Jill, live in Greenwich, Connecticut with their two sons.